Holthouse to Hell

 Holthouse to Hell is probably the easiest route up the intimidating wall right of Serpentine Crack with the Holthouse climbs, and is the best climb I've done so far at Tres Piedras at this grade or easier, at least, as far as I can recall.

-The Direct Start is recommended, and isn't any harder than the upper section of the route in my opinion.
+The Direct Start (5.11) is recommended, it adds another challenging crux to the climb but the result is the most aesthetic line.
 Begin just right of Serpentine Crack, face climb past 2 bolts, and reach an easy runout.
 Or use the original start to reach this same section by traversing over from Serpentine Crack past a black bolt.

 If you look carefully, you'll see 3 bolted lines that you could follow from either of these starts.
 Take the middle of the 3 lines, following new bolts (the left is "???": 5.11-?; the right links into Bolts to Nowhere:5.12).
 Pull through a roof, a crazy mantle onto a chickenhead, and through another roof to more classic TP slabbing.
 Up high, there are a few options; route find the easiest way to a ledge with small oak trees and belay.
 An short and easy, but poorly protected, pitch finishes the climb (you can't get all the way to the top in a single pitch with a 60m rope).

-The bolts are in great places to protect the hardest moves, and [have been recently upgraded to modern hardware.]
+The bolts are in great places to protect the hardest moves.

 This section of cliff is confusing in the guidebooks.
 Taos Rock shows this line as "Learn to Forget", and lists H2H as the line to its left.
 RC:NM shows this line correctly, but shows "Learn to Forget" as angling farther right and incorrectly lists it as 5.11- (and it also doesn't show the left bolted line).
 The comment Mike passed on from Mr. Holthouse below should set things straight, as far as H2H at least.